Community Stacks#

 Finally, if you’d like to add a link to your project to this documentation site, please do the following:

-2. Open the docs/using/selecting.md source file and locate the Community Stacks section.
+2. Open the docs/using/selecting.md source file and locate the Community Stacks section in your fork.

 4. Submit a pull request(PR) with your changes.
 Maintainers will respond and work with you to address any formatting or content issues.